 - Step #3– See if the gold item sticks to the magnet or not.

 To test gold at home with magnets you need to put the magnet on the top surface of your gold item and see if the item sticks to it.
-100% authentic gold will not magnetize.
+100% authentic gold won’t magnetize.

-I said you need a strong magnet because most kitchen magnets are not powerful enough so you’ll need to go to the hardware store and buy the strongest magnet they have.
+I said you need a strong magnet because most kitchen magnets aren’t powerful enough so you’ll need to go to the hardware store and buy the strongest magnet they have.

-Keep in mind you might get a reaction from the jewelry if the gold is blended (alloyed) with a magnetic material such as iron.
+Keep in mind you might get a reaction from the jewelry if the gold is alloyed with a ferromagnetic metals such as iron, cobalt, nickel or some stainless steel forms.

 #4- How to Test Gold at Home by Looking for a Hallmark?

-It’s easy to test gold at home by looking for an official stamped hallmark
+It’s easy to test gold at home by looking for a stamped official gold hallmark.

 A gold hallmark is a stamp or engraving on gold jewelry that indicates the purity, value, and other information about the piece.
 It’s a tiny stamp that shows the gold’s karat weight.